makerdao/endgame-docs/misc/glossary.md

 ## Current terms

+**[Accessibility Scope (ACC)](../maker-core/list-of-scopes.md)**: Scope that codifies rules related to accessibility and distribution efforts, and regulates user-facing frontends of MakerDAO Core and SubDAOs.

 **Active Ecosystem Actors:** Ecosystem Actors that work according to the specifications of Scope Frameworks and receive funding for performing specific projects.

 **[Advisory Council](../maker-core/advisory-councils.md):** Entity that is responsible for the creation and adherence to Scope Frameworks.